-Dr. Hill completed is Doctorate in Percussion Performance at Indiana University where studied with such internationally acclaimed musicians as Gerry Carlyss and David Baker.
-Dr. Hill has also studied extensively with such notable percussionists as Roman Lopez (Latin Percussion), David Friedman (Jazz Vibraphone), Robert Chapel & Badal Roy (Tabla), and John Von Ohlen (Drum Set).
+Dr. Hill completed his Doctorate in Percussion Performance at Indiana University where he studied with such internationally acclaimed musicians as Gerry Carlyss and David Baker.
+Dr. Hill has also studied extensively with such notable percussionists as Roman Lopez (Latin Percussion), David Friedman (Jazz Vibraphone), Robert Chapel & Badal Roy (Tabla) and John Von Ohlen (Drum Set).

 Dr. Hill’s jazz experiences range from the big bands of Glenn Miller, Tommy Dorsey and Gene Krupa to performing with solo artists such as Jamey Aebersold, David Baker, Roy Eldridge, Chuck Carter, Med Flores and Diane Shurr.

 Dr. Hill has presented his research on the History and Evolution of Brushes at the Percussive Arts International Convention (2008), National Association of College Wind and Percussion Instructors (2011) and the Hawaii University Conferences on Arts and Humanities (2012).
 Dr. Hill has a published jazz vibe transcription, Blues for WRVR, of jazz legend Red Norvo in the September/November issue of the Modern Percussionist, 1987.